Namo Buddhaya, Namo Dharmaya, Namo Sanghaya,

 The Buddha, the fully Enlightened One, the founder of Buddhism, show the way of peace, joy, and authentic happiness to living things and living beings all over the planet.

-The Dharma is the path of peace, or the noble path with the eight methods of practical cultivation in the present, including virtue, meditation, and wisdom, interrelated very closely with right view, right thought, and right speech, right action, right livelihood, right effort, right mindfulness, and right concentration.
+The Dharma is the path of peace, or the noble path with the eight methods of practical and helpful cultivation in the present, including virtue, meditation, and wisdom, interrelated very closely with right view, right thought, and right speech, right action, right livelihood, right effort, right mindfulness, and right concentration.

 Best wishes to you to enjoy a happy Thanksgiving season with your loved ones, relatives, and friends in the family, the Temple, or in the Church happily.